Isidro Ungab: Legal challenge to the 2025 budget

-On February 2025, Ungab announced plans to challenge the 2025 General Appropriations Act (GAA) before the Supreme Court.
+In February 2025, Ungab announced plans to challenge the 2025 General Appropriations Act (GAA) before the Supreme Court.
 He raised concerns over how alleged blanks in the bicameral conference committee report were filled before finalizing the national budget law.

 Personal life

 Ungab is the brother of former congressman Alberto Ungab.
 Before entering politics, he worked as a bank manager, economic analyst, and account officer.